 Stephen Covey reviewed 200 years of success literature and crystallized what he learned into seven habits that took the world by storm in 1989.

-Twenty-eight years later The Seven Habits of Highly Effective People continues to be an influential business book delivering powerful lessons in personal change.
+Twenty-nine years later The Seven Habits of Highly Effective People continues to be an influential business book delivering powerful lessons in personal change.

 The seven habits are not a quick and easy formula for success.
 But together they form a powerful model for personal change and leading change.

 This page provides you with an excellent overview of the seven habits.
 However, it's best to read The Seven Habits of Highly Effective People as there's a wealth of information in the book that you are not going to find on any web pages.

 I really recommend Covey's The Seven Habits of Highly Effective People.
 In fact, I first listened to Stephen Covey speaking about the seven habits on a set of CD's and it was useful to go back to this as I read the book.
 Have a look at the CD's, DVD's and books that are available and get your copy now.